neilellis/easydeploy/README.md

 ### The Dockerfile

-This should be a normal Dockerfile.
+This should be a normal Dockerfile however the following *easydeploy* extensions are supported:

+#### MOD

+    #MOD <module-name> <arg>*

+    Note the # before MOD it's an extension :-)

+This will look for the script that provides  `<module-name>` passing it the arguments supplied.
+The result of the script execution will end up in the Dockerfile.

+You can add your own modules by placing them in the directory ~/.edmods the file should be a bash shell script compatible with the host OS (Ubuntu) called <module-name> and should out valid Dockerfile syntax.

-## 2. Deploying it
+## 2. Deployment

 ### Deployment profile files